20 Things to Do Before You Retire in the 2020s

 10. Plan Your Legacy

 Planning your legacy for your loved ones is more for them than yourself.
-While we often tell our clients to enjoy their wealth now with their family rather than leave it all to them later, it’s important to know that what is left when you depart goes where you want it to go.
-Having a proper estate plan not only means knowing your estate is transferred to the appropriate parties, but it also means a certain amount of peace-of-mind for your heirs.
+While we often tell our clients to enjoy their wealth now with their family rather than leave it all to them later, it’s important to know that what is left when you depart, and ensure it goes where you want it to go.
+Having a proper estate plan not only means knowing your estate is transferred to the appropriate parties, but it means a certain amount of peace-of-mind for your heirs.

-We aren’t talking financial peace-of-mind either, we’re talking about having the time to grieve and deal with their loss rather than being stuck in legal minutiae.
-Give your heirs the gift of being able to focus on what really matters when you’re gone, each other.
+We aren’t talking financial peace-of-mind either; we’re talking about having the time to grieve and deal with their loss rather than being stuck in legal minutiae.
+Give your heirs the gift of focusing on what really matters when you’re gone, each other.
 Probate court is not a fun time and can be a long, arduous, and expensive experience that can be avoided with a proper estate plan.

 Not only is it important to plan for your family, but it’s also important to plan with your family – this leads us to our next thing to do to retire in the 2020s…